cesarnml/aws-certified-cloud-practioner-clf-c01/README.md

   - EC2 Spot Instances - MOST cost-efficient - good for batch jobs, image processing, data analysis, flexible start/end time, distributed workloads; not suitable for critical jobs/databases
 - EC2 Summary:
   - ![](img/Screenshot%202024-01-03%20at%203.19.31 PM.png)

+### 5. EC2 Instance Storage

+- Elastic Block Store (EBS) Volume is a `network drive` that can be attached to an EC2 Instance - must be on same AZ
+- EBS Snapshots - backup EBS Volumes
+  - Useful in order to move an EBS volume to a different AZ
+  - Recommended to detach EBS volume prior to generating snapshot
+  - Features:
+    - EBS Snapshot Archive - cheaper cost but delay in restore (1-3 days)
+    - EBS Snapshot Recycle Bin - prevents accidental deletion of EBS Snapshots (1-day to 1-year)